 The experimental design was created with the Psyscope software running on a Macintosh computer.
 The subjects listened to all stimuli under comfortable hearing conditions.
 The experiment consisted of a forced identification task.
-The subjects were asked to press either of two buttons-one containing a picture of a ship, the other a picture of a sheep-depending on the vowel that they thought they heard.
-For both L1 and L2 perception, we used pictures rather than written words to avoid orthographic effects.
+The subjects were asked to press either of two buttons, one containing a picture of a ship, the other a picture of a sheep, depending on the vowel that they thought they heard.
+For both L1 and L2 perception, we used pictures rather than written words, in order to avoid orthographic effects.
 There were both verbal and written instructions, which did not use the words ship and sheep explicitly.
-The subjects were instructed to guess in case of uncertainty about an answer and to take as much time as needed to make a decision.
+The subjects were told that in case of uncertainty about the answer they should make a guess, and that they could take as much time as they thought convenient to make a decision.
 Every listener heard each of the 37 vowels 10 times.
 The 370 stimuli were presented to each subject with a different randomization of 10 blocks of 37 trials.
-After every block, the subjects took a short break.
+After every block the subjects were allowed to take a short break.

-L1 RESULTS
+L1 results

-The results for the two NS groups are shown in Figures 2 and 3.
-Dark areas indicate a predominance of /i/ responses, light areas a predominance of /1/ responses, and the solid curve is the boundary line, which estimates where the subjects were equally likely to respond /i and /i/.
-(To get a continuous representation, the values in the 12 not-measured cells were interpolated from the values in the neighboring cells.)
-For each subject, a duration reliance was computed as the percentage of /i/ responses along the right edge of the stimulus rectangle (i.e., the number of stimuli along the right edge that were responded to with /i/, divided by 70) minus the percentage of /i/ responses along the left edge.
+The results for the two native groups are in Figures 2 and 3.
+Dark areas indicate a predominance of /i/ responses, light areas a predominance of /i/ responses, and the solid curve is the boundary line, which estimates where the subjects were equally likely to respond /i/ and /i/ (to get a continuous representation, the values in the 12 not-measured cells were interpolated from the values in the neighbouring cells).
+For each subject, a duration reliance was computed as the percentage of /i/ responses along the right edge of the stimulus rectangle (i.e. the number of stimuli along the right edge that were responded to with /i/, divided by 70) minus the percentage of /i/ responses along the left edge.
 A spectral reliance was computed as the percentage of /i/ responses along the top edge minus the percentage of /i/ responses along the bottom edge.
-These computations resemble the analysis used by previous crosslinguistic studies that involve the relative reliance on different acoustic cues (Bohn, 1995; Flege et al., 1997).
+These computations resemble the analysis used by previous cross-linguistic studies that involve the relative reliance on different acoustic cues (Bohn, 1995; Flege et al., 1997).
 Thus, each of the two reliance values is computed from only 14 of the 37 cells.
-A reliance ratio was then computed for each subject as the ratio of her duration reliance and her spectral reliance; this ratio can be shown to be a measure of the slope of the listener's boundary line (Escudero & Boersma, 2003).
-In Figures 2 and 3, the subjects are divided into groups on the basis of their reliance ratios: If a subject's ratio is larger than 4 (i.e., her boundary is more or less vertical), the subject is judged to rely "exclusively on duration"; if her ratio is between 2 and 4, she is judged to rely "mainly on duration"; if her ratio is between 1 and 2, she relies on "duration and spectrum"; if her ratio is between 1/2 and 1, she relies on "spectrum" and duration"; if her ratio is between 1/4 and 1/2, she relies "mainly on spectrum"; and if her reliance ratio is less than 1/4 (her boundary is more or less horizontal), the subject relies "exclusively on spectrum."
-For the "duration and spectrum" and "spectrum and duration" cases, the boundary is nearly diagonal.
+A reliance ratio was then computed for each subject as the ratio of her duration reliance and her spectral reliance; this ratio can be shown to be a measure of the slope of the listener's boundary line (Escudero & Boersma 2003).
+In the figures, the subjects are divided into groups on the basis of their reliance ratios: if a subject's ratio is larger than 4 (i.e. her boundary is more or less vertical), the subject is judged to rely "exclusively on duration"; if her ratio is between 2 and 4, she is judged to rely "mainly on duration"; if her ratio is between 1 and 2, she relies on "duration & spectrum"; if her ratio is between 1/2 and 1, she relies on "spectrum & duration"; if her ratio is between 1/4 and 1/2, she relies "mainly on spectrum"; and if her reliance ratio is less than 1/4 (her boundary is more or less horizontal), the subject relies "exclusively on spectrum".
+For the "duration & spectrum" and "spectrum & duration" cases, the boundary is nearly diagonal.